futureverse/future.p2p/README.md

 $ ssh-keygen
 ```

-With the key pair create a [pico.sh] account by SSH:ing to their
+With the key pair create a [pico.sh] account by logging into their
 server:

 ```sh